whpthomas/open_bvm_ventilator/README.md

 The firmware features a real time model view controller architecture with custom stepper speed control that supports linear acceleration with rpm adjustment inside position changes.

-The firmware can be downloaded, compiled and uploaded using the Arduino IDE.
+The firmware can be downloaded, compiled and uploaded to the Arduino Uno board using the [Arduino IDE](https://www.arduino.cc/).

 The firmware is dependent on the following libraries: